Ecosystem recovery from disturbance

-Southern Appalachian forests are experiencing an increased frequency of drought events during the growing season.
-Drought has the potential to discriminate against tree species with large xylem vessels and may also lead to additional stresssors such as outbreaks of insect herbivory.
-In collaboration with Chelcy Ford (USDA FS Southern Research Station) we are exploring how a decrease in rainfall may shift patterns in plant competition and ecosystem processes in early successional forests.
-In a controlled greenhouse experiment we explored the influence of reduced soil moisture on plant growth and water exchange for four targeted early successional species that differ in hydraulic architecture and nutrient acquisition strategies (root symbioses).
-Of particular importance is the fate of Robinia pseudoacacia, an N2-fixing species that brings in a substantial amount of N in early successional forests.
+Southeastern US is experiencing an increased frequency of drought events during the growing season.
+In collaboration with Chelcy Miniat (USDA FS Southern Research Station) we are exploring how drought may shift patterns in plant competition and ecosystem processes in early successional forests of the southern Appalachians.
+Of particular importance is the fate of Robinia pseudoacacia, an N2-fixing species that contributes to ecosystem resiliency by supplying new N to the ecosystem.

-We are currently establishing a rainfall reduction experiment in the Cowee valley, NC where we will determine how reductions in rainfall during the growing season will influence plant-soil relationships and the trajectory of forest community development.
-Our long term goal is to forecast how this climatic stressor will influence ecosystem biogeochemistry and water budgets of regenerating forests.
+We are answering this question with two research studies led by PhD student Jeff Minucci.
+First, Jeff is maintaining a rainfall reduction experiment in the Cowee valley, NC where we are studying how reductions in rainfall during the growing season influence N2 fixation and the trajectory of forest community development.
+Our long term goal is to understand how drought will influence ecosystem biogeochemistry of regenerating forests.

 Nutrient limitation on asymbiotic nitrogen fixation in tropical forests